kalabox/kalabox/docs/users/install.md

 !!! warning "IF YOU DO NOT DO STEP 5 YOU ARE GOING TO BE S.O.L."
     After installation is finished make sure you [set up Shared Drives](https://docs.docker.com/docker-for-windows/#/shared-drives)

-!!! tip "White list *.kbox domains"
-    White list *.kbox domains in relevant security software that may be interfering with our custom DNS.
-See this [Github issue](https://github.com/kalabox/kalabox/issues/891) for more information on the topic.

 Debian/Ubuntu
 -------------